bjatkin/golf-engine/README.md

 ### DONE
 ---
+* Change the sprite functions from using ints to using floats [x]
 * Change the SprOpts and TextOpts to be Sop and Top to make the API more terse [x]
 * Add a save cart data function (save to a browser cookie) [x]
 * Read cart data function (read from the browsers cookies) [x]